 Cancellation & No-Show Policies

 If it is necessary to cancel an on-campus interview, please do so as far in advance as possible.
 We require the employer to follow up with interview candidates.
-Space is in high demand, and your early cancellation will allow Career Services to re-assign resources.
+Space is in high demand, and your early cancellation will allow Career & Professional Development to re-assign resources.